Moult/weightrace/README.md

  * No delete functions exposed for deleting racers and deleting competitions and deleting updates
  * No health tips shown on the email
- * No about page explaining nature of project, open source contribution links, and Oxygen iconset licensing
- * No UATs.
-These need to be written so we can confidently refactor messy delivery code.